 ESG investing is quickly gaining popularity as investors become increasingly concerned about climate change, social justice, and more.
 ESG topics are rising to the top of the agendas of investors, companies, and policy makers.

-ESG investing played an increasingly important role as wealth began shifting from Baby Boomers to Millennials, as younger generations expect more from the companies they invest in.
 The start of 2020 was the turning point for ESG investing, as the COVID-19 pandemic showed investors the correlation between what happened to society and its implications for the global economy.

 With this mindset shift, instead of simply stating that sustainable investing is important to companies, they now need to demonstrate what they are doing in these focus areas.
 In early 2022, the SEC proposed major new disclosure requirements which will require a domestic or foreign registrant to include certain climate-related information in its registration statements and Exchange Act annual reports.